miestrode/bigbrain/README.md

 ## How does it work?

+Here's a rough views of the steps involved.

 - Find prime implicants for each table using the Quine-McCluskey algorithm
 - Find a covering of the minterms using ILP (Currently using the HiGHS solver)
-- Add each covering to an e-graph
+- Add each covering to an e-graph engine
-- Perform equality saturation using a set of rewrite rules (using `egg`)
+- Perform equality saturation using a set of rewrite rules (using `ekege`)
 - Extract each function output from the e-graph.
 Different metrics may be used:
   - Latency (maximum depth)
   - Total number of gates